mitsuba-renderer/enoki/docs/nested.rst

     :align: center

-Since Enoki arrays support arbitrary nesting, it's straightforward to wrap an existing ``Array`` representing a packet of data into another array with the semantics of an ``N``-dimensional vector.
-As before, all mathematical operations discussed so far are trivially supported due to the semantics of an Enoki array: all operations are simply forwarded to the contained entries (which are themselves arrays now, so the procedure continues recursively).
+Since Enoki arrays support arbitrary nesting, it's straightforward to wrap an existing ``Array`` representing a packet of data into another array while preserving the semantics of an 3-dimensional vector at the top level.
+As before, all mathematical operations discussed so far are trivially supported due to the fundamental behavior of an Enoki array: all operations are simply forwarded to the contained entries (which are themselves arrays now, so the procedure continues recursively).
 The following snippet demonstrates the basic usage of such an approach.

 .. code-block:: cpp